- Overview of Billing and Payments Process

 Click Void next to the duplicate payment you want to clear.

 When creating a new invoice for a case, you can include balances from any previously unpaid invoices related to the matter.
 The advantage of the previous balance method is that you can be assured that all future bills to a client are all-inclusive of any outstanding balance.

 Enter a Previous Balance amount and Date of the Previous Balance.

 To view this previous balance on an invoice, click on Invoices>Settings>Flexible Templates.

 Click on the appropriate template name to edit settings.

-Under Global Settings tab, enable Include Total Balance Due on Cover Page and Main Invoice.
-You will now be able to see any previous balance on invoices, cover pages, and remittance pages.
+Under the Global Settings tab, enable Include Total Balance Due on Cover Page and Main Invoice.
+You will now see any previous balance on invoices, cover pages, and remittance pages.

 This is how the grid will appear on the invoices: